Frequently asked questions about TiKV

 store delete function to delete the previous store and then restart TiKV.

-TiKV leader replicas and follower replicas use the same compression algorithm.
-Why the amount of disk space occupied is different?
+Why TiKV leader replicas and follower replicas occupy different amount of disk space although they use the same compression algorithm?

 TiKV stores data in the LSM tree, in which each layer has a different compression algorithm.
 If two replicas of the same data are located in different layers in two TiKV nodes, the two replicas might occupy different space.

 - The Raftstore thread is too slow or blocked by I/O. You can view the CPU usage status of Raftstore.